Ptychosperma macarthurii: Taxonomy

 Ptychosperma macarthurii was originally described from a specimen collected by Thomas Reedy, a "gardener" on the Chevert Expedition of 1875 whose presence on the expedition was sponsored by Sir William Macarthur, one of the most active and influential horticulturists in Australia in the mid-to-late 19th century.
 Macarthur forwarded the specimen to the Veitch Nurseries in England, where Harry Veitch described the plant and asked Hermann Wendland to name it in honour of Macarthur.
 Wendland named it Kentia macarthurii H. Wendl. ex H.J.Veitch, but shortly after, in 1884, Joseph Dalton Hooker published it as Ptychosperma macarthurii (H.Wendl. ex H.J.Veitch) H.Wendl. ex Hook. f..
 In a 1909 paper by H.J.Wigman the species was classified as Actinophloeus macarthurii Becc. ex Wigman but without any elaboration on the description.
 In 1935 that genus was synonymised with Ptychosperma and the former (and current) name was reinstated.

 Darwin palm

 The outlying populations of this species to the east and southeast of Darwin were long accepted as the separate species Ptychosperma bleeserii (known as the Darwin palm) as described in 1928 by Max Burret in the journal Repertorium Specierum Novarum Regni Vegetabilis.
-However in 2003 Dixon et al. published a treatment that synonymised P. bleeseri with P. macarthurii, a treatment accepted by the Australian botanist John Leslie Dowe, and subsequently published in the online Flora of Australia.
+However, in 2003 Dixon et al. published a treatment that synonymised P. bleeseri with P. macarthurii, a treatment accepted by the Australian botanist John Leslie Dowe, and subsequently published in the online Flora of Australia.

-Etymolgy
+Etymology

 The genus name Ptychosperma is derived from the Ancient Greek word ptukhḗ, meaning "a fold"; and spérma, "seed".
 The species epithet macarthurii is in honour of Macarthur.